Monkey Business (1931 film): Reception and impact

-Monkey Business was a critical and box office success, and is considered one of the Marx Brothers' best and funniest films.
+Monkey Business was a critical and box office success, and it is considered one of the Marx Brothers' best and funniest films.

 Contemporary reviews were positive.
 Mordaunt Hall of The New York Times wrote, "Whether it is really as funny as 'Animal Crackers' is a matter of opinion.
 Suffice it to say that few persons will be able to go to the Rivoli and keep a straight face."
 Varietys review began, "The usual Marx madhouse and plenty of laughs sprouting from a plot structure resembling one of those California bungalows which sprout up overnight."
 Film Daily agreed that the plot was "flimsy", but also found the film "crammed all the way with laughs and there's never a dead spot."
 John Mosher of The New Yorker thought the film was "the best this family has given us."

 The film was evidently based on two routines the Marx Brothers did during their early days in vaudeville (Home Again and Mr. Green's Reception), along with a story idea from one of Groucho's friends, Bert Granet, called The Seas Are Wet.
 The passport scene is a reworking of a stage sketch in which the brothers burst into a theatrical agent's office auditioning an impersonation of a current big star.
 It appeared in their stage shows On the Mezzanine Floor and I'll Say She Is (1924).
 This skit was also done by the Marxes in the Paramount promotional film The House That Shadows Built (1931).